top of page

 Fat Grafting for Total Breast Reconstruction: Building Your Breast with Your Own Fat

-For women seeking breast reconstruction after mastectomy, the idea of rebuilding a breast entirely from your own body — without implants, without major flap surgery — may sound almost too good to be true.
-Yet advances in fat grafting, also known as lipofilling or autologous fat transfer, have made this a real and increasingly refined option for carefully selected patients.
-This approach uses fat cells harvested from other parts of your body to gradually build a new breast mou
+For women looking at breast reconstruction after a mastectomy, the idea of rebuilding a breast entirely from your own body — with no implant and no major flap surgery — may sound almost too good to be true.
+Yet advances in fat grafting, also called lipofilling or fat transfer, have made this a real and increasingly refined option for carefully chosen patients.
+The approach uses fat taken from other parts of your body to slowly build a new breast mound over several sessions.
+I

 Dr. Mahyar Foumani